Abraham ben David: Hasagot to Mishneh Torah

 Raavad's criticism of Maimonides' code of Jewish law, Mishneh Torah, was very harsh.
-This was not due to any personal ill-feeling, rather a result of the radical differences of view in matters of faith between the two greatest Talmudists of the twelfth century.
+This was not due to any personal ill-feeling, but rather a result of the radical differences of view in matters of faith between two of the greatest Talmudists of the twelfth century.

-Maimonides' aim was to bring order to the vast labyrinth of Halakha by presenting final results in a definite, systematic and methodical manner.
+Maimonides aimed to bring order to the vast labyrinth of Halakha by presenting final results in a definite, systematic and methodical manner.
 But to Raavad, this very aim was the main defect of the work.
-A legal code that did not state the sources and authorities from which its decisions were derived, and offered no proofs of the correctness of its statements, was (in Raavad's opinion) entirely unreliable for practical rulings, for which purpose Maimonides had specifically designed it.
+A legal code that did not state the sources and authorities from which its decisions were derived, and offered no proof of the correctness of its statements, was (in Raavad's opinion) entirely unreliable for practical rulings, for which purpose Maimonides had specifically designed it.
 Such a code (Raavad thought) could be justified only if written by a man claiming infallibility; by one who could demand that his assertions be accepted without question.
 If Maimonides had intended to stem the further development of Talmud study by reducing it to the form of a code, Raavad felt it his duty to oppose such an attempt, as contrary to the free spirit of rabbinical Judaism, which refuses to surrender blindly to authority.

 Raavad was thus an opponent to the codification of the Halakha; but he was even more strongly opposed to the construction of a system of dogmas in Judaism, particularly according to the method followed by Maimonides, who often set up the concepts of the Aristotelian philosophy as Jewish theology.
 For example, Maimonides (in accordance with his philosophical conviction) declared God's incorporeality to be a principle of faith, or, as he formulates it, "whosoever conceives God to be a corporeal being is an apostate".
 In Raavad's circles a certain mystical anthropomorphistic conception of the Deity was common, and naturally Raavad resented a statement which practically declared his friends to be apostates.
 He, therefore, appended to Maimonides' formula this brief but emphatic criticism: "Why does he call such persons apostates?
-Men better and worthier than he have held this view, for which they believe they have found authority in the Scriptures and in a confusing view of the aggadah."
-While the phrase concerning the aggadah shows that Raavad himself was not a corporealist, he nevertheless opposed Maimonides' elevating incorporeality into a dogma.
+Men, better and worthier than he, have held this view, for which they believe they have found authority in the Scriptures and in a confusing view of the Aggadah."
+While the phrase concerning the Aggadah shows that Raavad himself was not a corporealist, he nevertheless opposed Maimonides' elevating incorporeality into a dogma.
 When Raavad conversely found Maimonides' opinions on the World to Come and the eternity of the world to be heretical, he has no word of vituperation for Maimonides, but merely contented himself with recording his difference of opinion.
 Thus, the ultra-conservative Talmudist showed himself to be more theologically tolerant than the greatest of the medieval Jewish philosophers.